piyush-hurkat/3D-CNN-for-action-recognition/README.md

 # 3D-CNN-for-action-recognition
-This is a simulation of "3D CNN for Human action recognotion" by Shuiwang Ji, Wei Xu, Ming Yang
+This is a simulation of "3D CNN for Human action recognotion" by Shuiwang Ji, Wei Xu, Ming Yang.

 # Dataset